-Chicken with Marsala, Pollo alla Marsala, is one of those super-simple and quick recipes that’s indescribably delicious – a perfect family meal.
+Chicken Marsala, Pollo alla Marsala, is one of those super-simple and quick recipes that’s indescribably delicious – a perfect family meal.

 I never had any crazy cravings while pregnant with either of my children.
 I waited anxiously for the pickle/anchovy/ice cream combos to drag me out of bed in the middle of the night but no, nothing doing.